comicfans/comicfans.github.io/_posts/2018-01-01-program-introduction.markdown

    **Low Level Programming Language**

+Why so many different languages developed ?
+Why not just using High Level Language , or maybe using only one Language ?

+picture

 High Level Programming Language provides many Out-Of-Box function which can boost your productivity , and most of them are more naturally to English speaking than low level ones .but I don't recommend newcomers learn them because it's not a "System" learning, but just a "Language" learning.
 Since this tutorial is intend to learn computer as a System, we need a language low level enough to know how system works underline , but still easy to understand and learn.
 I choose

    **C Language**